 We will continue our efforts to promote the installation of LED lighting in smaller areas and work toward reducing our environmental impact.

 INCUBE Nishitetsu Co., Ltd. has been promoting the use of LED lighting fixtures in each of its stores since FY2014.
-In FY2023, one store was upgraded to LED lighting as part of renovation work, and as of March 2024, LED upgrades have been completed at 18 stores.
+In FY2024, one new store was equipped with LED, and one store was upgraded to LED lighting as part of renovation work.
+As of June 2025, LED upgrades have been completed at 16 stores.

 In the future, stores that have not yet been converted to LED will also be updated in conjunction with renovation work to save energy and reduce CO2 emissions.

-By the end of FY2023, we replaced the lighting inside refrigerated display cases with LED lighting at 69 stores, resulting in a reduction of 1,128,826 kWh (equivalent to 417 tons of CO2).
+By the end of FY2024, we replaced the lighting inside refrigerated display cases with LED lighting at 55 stores, resulting in a reduction o1,385,441 kWh (equivalent to 578 tons of CO2).

 Additionally, we have implemented an energy visibility system (Enudge) at 51 supermarket locations to monitor electricity consumption and manage demand, promoting energy conservation.
 We will continue these efforts moving forward.